 How to apply

-This is your opportunity to discuss your experience and background, as well as where you want to go and what you want to study.
+The Information Sessions will fill you in on the key requirements of the program, provide you an opportunity to discuss your experience and background, think about where you want to go, and go over what you want to study.
 You'll find out what it takes to become a successful NCP Scholarship nominee.

-UTS recommends you do your study component of the scholarship at a UTS Global Exchange partner university or as part of your UTS International Studies degree.
+UTS recommends you undertake the study component of the NCP Scholarship at a UTS Global Exchange partner university, or as part of your UTS International Studies degree.
 However, you are welcome to apply to attend universities with which UTS does not have a partnership agreement.

-The 2018 round of the New Colombo Plan Scholarship will open for applications in Autumn session and close to UTS in mid-June 2017.
-Interviews will be held for shortlisted applicants at UTS.
+The 2019 round of the New Colombo Plan Scholarship will open fully for applications from nominees in Autumn session and these close to UTS in mid-June 2019.

 Hear from past and current UTS NCP scholars

-In 2016 four UTS students were also selected to study at universities in Thailand, Singapore, Japan and Hong Kong.
+In 2016 four UTS students were also selected as NCP Scholars to study at universities in Thailand, Singapore, Japan and Hong Kong.

-UTS student Thomas Da Jose shares his experience as a New Colombo Plan scholarship recipient in 2016 studying and working in Thailand via his Youtube channel (opens an external site).
+UTS Engineering graduate Thomas Da Jose shares his amazing experiences as a New Colombo Plan scholarship recipient in 2016 studying and working in Thailand via his Youtube channel (opens an external site).

 Watch more videos of UTS students’ experience on Global Exchange.